canbedir/hixcord/README.md

 # Hixcord

 Welcome to **Hixcord**!
 This chat application is inspired by the popular communication platform, Discord.
-MyChatApp aims to provide a seamless and interactive messaging experience.
+Hixcord aims to provide a seamless and interactive messaging experience.

 ## Features